gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Vurt shrugged.
 "Hid 'em."

-"Oh, Vurt..."
-She sighed and shook her head.
+"Oh, Vurt…" She sighed and shook her head.
 "You should just have walked away."

 "I did!" he protested.
 "Bud they cabe abder be."
 He walked away, they came